scottcorgan/fs3/README.md

 fs3
 ===

-Handle S3 objects like Node's fs module.
+Handle Amazon S3 objects like a file system in Node (i.e. fs module).